Who is Boy Thunder? Superman's secret sidekick revealed in Batman/Superman: World's Finest #7

 In World's Finest #7 from writer Mark Waid and artist Dan Mora, Superman will apparently take on a sidekick, named in the solicit text as 'Boy Thunder' (anyone else noticing that sounds quite a bit like 'Boy Wonder,' Robin's nickname?)

-Though the solicit doesn't reveal the identity of 'Boy Thunder', his costume seems based on the style of Silver Age Kryptonian fashion, especially the outfit worn by Superman's father Jor-El back in the '50s and '60s.
+Though the solicit doesn't reveal the identity of 'Boy Thunder', his costume seems based on the style of Silver Age Kryptonian fashion, specifically the costume once worn by Superman while using the codename The Nova.

 "The untold story of Superman's short-lived sidekick is at last revealed, but what secret connection to one of DC's most timeless tales does this story foreshadow?" asks the solicit.
 "Only time will tell (that's a clue, folks)."(opens in new tab)